Please note: You’ll get an immediate assessment when you request PBS authorities online.

 - real time using the Online PBS Authorities system

 - writing and use HPOS Form upload

 - writing and mail to PBS Complex Drugs Programs.

 - giant cell arteritis - tocilizumab - initial authority application form

 - relevant attachments.

-To apply for continuing PBS-subsidised tocilizumab to treat GCA, call the PBS Complex Drugs Programs enquiry line.
+- by calling the PBS Complex Drugs Programs enquiry line.